frankmk/marinebon.github.io/pages/us_projects.md

 **2013 - 2018**

-The new projects build on the lessons learned and the progress made during the initial set of US MBON demonstrations (2013-2018):
+The new projects build on the lessons learned and the progress made during the initial set of U.S. MBON demonstrations (2013-2018):

 *   [Arctic MBON](http://ambon-us.org/)
 *   [Sanctuaries MBON](http://sanctuaries.marinebon.org/)